 - Transport young children in a pram

-- Avoid lifting and carrying heavy children in standing where possible; instead sit down and encourage the child to climb onto your lap
+- Avoid lifting and carrying heavy children standing up where possible; instead sit down and encourage the child to climb onto your lap

-- Arrange storage to readily access loads from appropriate height
+- Arrange storage to access loads from waist height or above where possible

 - Avoid unnecessary lifting